-Parents may order lunches from the Goose Gully Golf Greens via a lunch order placed through the school.
-This is a responsibility of the student/parent, not the school.
+Parents may order lunches from Jax Bakery via a lunch order placed through the school.
+This is the responsibility of the student/parent, not the school.
 The store will deliver lunches to school.

 A child's diet is very important.
 We cannot overemphasise the importance of a good breakfast.
 We have many children who have developed some poor eating habits - these may remain with them throughout their lives if not replaced with good eating habits.